-The University of Phoenix is accredited by The Higher Learning Commission, and is a member of the North Central Association of Colleges and Schools.
+The University of Phoenix is regionally accredited by The Higher Learning Commission (HLC) and is a member of the North Central Association.

-Founded in 1905, Concordia University Portland (CUP) is private Christian liberal arts college associated with the Lutheran Church, Missouri Synod, but open to students of any faith.
+Founded in 1905, Concordia University Portland (CUP) is a private, Christian liberal arts college associated with the Lutheran Church, Missouri Synod, but open to students of any faith.

-Concordia University Portland is accredited by the Northwest Commission on Colleges and Universities.
+Concordia University Portland is regionally accredited by the Northwest Commission on Colleges and Universities (NWCCU).

 University of Florida was founded in 1853, and has been in its present location in Gainesville since 1906.
 It is considered to belong among the top tier of publicly funded, state universities in the country.

 The College of Education offers a wide variety of bachelor’s, specialist, master’s, and doctoral degree and certificate programs.